Considering university alternatives? The benefits of a travel gap year with OMBS graduate Ella Hanegraaf

 Which OMBS skills were most useful to you in your volunteer role?

-We then had an amazing opportunity to help the hostel host a four-day long music festival!
+This gave us an amazing opportunity to help the hostel host a four-day long music festival!
 We helped with the organisation of it and the management of the event itself.
-We used so many of our OMBS skills!
+We used so many of our OMBS business skills!

-Our Excel and budget management skills were particularly useful, and we used our teamwork skills in working alongside and organising around 50 other volunteers.
+Our Excel and budget management skills were particularly useful, and we used our teamwork skills in working alongside and organising around 50 other volunteers for the event.

 What advice would you give to a young person considering a gap year?